-- a) Should you cancel your studies prior to 19 February, only the registration amount will be payable, as indicated above.
-Should you cancel your studies after 19 February, the full tuition fees for the first semester will be payable. - b) Should you cancel your studies for the second semester prior to 31 July, only the tuition fees for the first semester will be payable.
-Should you cancel your studies after 31 July, the full tuition fees for the year will be payable. - Should you cancel your studies, all bursaries and/or loans will be repayable immediately.
+- a) Should you cancel your studies prior to the due dates, only the registration amount will be payable, as indicated above.
+Should you cancel your studies after the due date, the full tuition fees for the first semester will be payable. - b) Should you cancel your studies for the second semester prior to 31 July, only the tuition fees for the first semester will be payable.
+Should you cancel your studies after the due date, the full tuition fees for the year will be payable. - Should you cancel your studies, all bursaries and/or loans will be repayable immediately.